Herseninstituut/FYD_Matlab/README.md

 # Follow Your Data (FYD) for matlab [![DOI](https://zenodo.org/badge/342855808.svg)](https://zenodo.org/badge/latestdoi/342855808)
-A library of scripts to create session.json metadata files which are used as persistent identifiers to data objects and function as searchable metadata.
-Once they have been created by a user and saved with the data on our storage server (VS03), they are automatically processed by a filesystemwatcher script.
+A library of scripts to create session.json files, and retrieve metadata from the FYD database.
+The session.json files are used as persistent identifiers to data objects and provide the searchable metadata to the FYD database.
+Once they have been created by a user and saved with the data of a single recording session on our storage server (VS03), they are automatically processed by a filesystemwatcher script.
 This script saves the session.json metadata and it's url to a record in a database.
 Changes in the content and location of these session.json files are detected by the filesystemwatcher and the database is then automatically updated, hence the name Follow Your Data (FYD).

+Each lab has it's own database.
+You can inspect the contents of these databases here (Nederlands Hersen Instituut - Follow Your Data, __but only from within the intranet of our institute__):
+[nhi-fyd/](https://nhi-fyd.nin.knaw.nl/)

 Hundreds of json files may be saved for a single project.
 However, the name of a project and other identifiers should be consistent across a dataset to support searchability.
 To enforce consistency, users are required to create valid identifiers from a user interface (UI).
 When users create their json files thay should only select items from these previously generated options.
 When metadata is added to the database, the filewatcher script checks whether the input values have been registered in advance.
-If users do not use these UIs to create valid identifiers and json files, session.json files may generate errors after being placed on our storage server because the indexing script finds that some identifiers have not been registered in advance.
-As a user you can verify this by looking at the log for your lab on the FYD website.
+If users do not use these UIs to create valid identifiers, session.json files may generate errors after being placed on our storage server because the indexing script finds that some identifiers have not been registered in advance.
+As a user you can verify this by looking at the log on the FYD website.
+Each lab has a log file to check the consistency of it's database, which can be viewed after logging in.

-Each lab has it's own database.
-You can inspect the contents of these databases here (Nederlands Hersen Instituut - Follow Your Data, __but only from within the intranet of our institute__):
-[nhi-fyd/](https://nhi-fyd.nin.knaw.nl/)
+Each session.json file has a unique identifier (ID).
+This is included in the name of the file; ID_session.json.
+If two or more session.json files have the same ID, this will also be rejected and generate an error in the log file.

 ***
 #### Getting started